eficode-academy/kubernetes-katas/services.md

 - The IPs assigned to services as Cluster-IP are from a different Kubernetes network called _Service Network_, which is a completely different network altogether. i.e. it is not connected (nor related) to pod-network or the infrastructure network.
 Technically it is actually not a real network per-se; it is a labeling system, which is used by Kube-proxy on each node to setup correct iptables rules.
 (This is an advanced topic, and not our focus right now).
 - No matter what type of service you choose while _exposing_ your pod, Cluster-IP is always assigned to that particular service.
 - Every service has end-points, which point to the actual pod serving as a backend of a particular service.
-- As soon as a service is created, and is assigned a Cluster-IP, an entry is made in Kubernetes' internal DNS against that service, with this service name and the Cluster-IP. e.g. `backend.default.svc.cluster.local` would point to `100.70.204.237` .
+- As soon as a service is created, and is assigned a Cluster-IP, an entry is made in Kubernetes' internal DNS against that service, with this service name and the Cluster-IP. e.g. `backend.default.svc.cluster.local` would point to Cluster-IP `172.20.114.230` .

 </details>